paulg1212/Sylvie-The-Robot/README.md

 ### Wait, Silicone?
 Can you 3d print in silicone?

 Eh, no. You don't have to.
 Just 3d print your head model, sand it down, and then make a brush on mold on top of it.
 Then cast silicone into your silicone mold with a release agent.
-Simple!
+Once you get the hang of it, it becomes fun, addicting.. and opens your mind and imagination to limitless possibilities!

 ### How to contribute